-Young mezzo-soprano with a lush and rare timbre, Marielou Jacquard obtained with success and distinction a Master’s degree in Opera at the Hochschule für Musik Hanns Eisler (Berlin) in Christine Schäfer’s class.
-She studied over-there with KS Julia Varady, Wolfram Rieger for Lied and Peter Berne for Bel Canto.
+Young mezzo-soprano with a lush and rare timbre, Marielou Jacquard studied opera singing at the Hochschule für Musik Hanns Eisler (Berlin) in Christine Schäfer’s class.
+She studied over there with KS Julia Varady, Wolfram Rieger for Lied and Peter Berne for Bel Canto.

 At a very early age, as she was a member of the Maitrise de Radio France, Marielou discovered her passion for music and stage acting by interpreting her first role, Flora, in The Turn of the Screw by B. Britten, at the Dijon opera in 2002-2003.
 After that, she incarnated l’ange in Ursule1.1 by Morgan Jourdain, directed by Benjamin Lazare and conducted by Geoffroy Jourdain at the Quimper Theater.

 In 2014, conductor Wolfgang Katschner noticed her because of her musicality and vocal agility.
 He chose her to play the part of Costanza in Händel’s Riccardo Primo at the Händelfestpiele Halle and the Ludwigsburger Festspiele in a Lautten Compagney production.
 This is the beginning of an affinity with baroque music which asserts a little more every day.
 The same year, during a residency under René Jacobs at Royaumont, she played Nerone in the Incoronazione di Poppea by Monteverdi.

-Over the past few years, she has performed at the Festival d’Aix en Provence Academy, at the Royal Chapel of Versailles, at the Ambronay Festival and at the Musica Sacra Festival in Quito (Ecuador).
+Over the past few years, she has performed at the Festival d’Aix en Provence Academy, at the Royal Chapelle in Versailles, at the Ambronay Festival and at the Musica Sacra Festival in Quito (Ecuador).
 In Berlin, she has sung at the Tacheles, the Radial System, and the Konzerthaus.